raimohanska/nulzzzblog/2012_11_05_Bacon_Tutorial_II.md

     $("#username input").asEventStream("keyup")

-And you'll get an EventStream of the jQuery keyup events.
+And you'll get an `EventStream` of the jQuery keyup events.
 Try this in your browser Javascript console:

     $("#username input").asEventStream("keyup").log()

-Now the events will be logged into the console, whenever you type something to the username field.
+Now the events will be logged into the console, whenever you type something to the username field (try!).
 To define the `username` property, we'll transform this stream into a stream of textfield values (strings) and then convert it into a Property: